aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

             - By replacing 3389 with a new port for another applications (i.e. SSH running on a Linux instance), you can connect to a different application type
             - You can change the local port by changing 56789 to any other valid port number (i.e. connecting to multiple instances at the same time)
         - Login with the windows credentials discussed above in the format NETBIOSDOMAIN\User1 (i.e. example\user1)
-            - Your netbios domain is found here in your config file: "netbios-domain": "example",
+            - Your Netbios domain is found here in your config file: "netbios-domain": "example",
     - Connect to your desktop command line to command line interface of remote Windows or Linux servers, instead of through console (i.e. no tunnel):
         - aws ssm start-session --target "i-090c25e64c2d9d276""--region ca-central-1
         - Replace i-xxx with your instance ID